khawlasarhan92-dev/KH-Media-App/README.md

    - Create `.env` files in both `backend` and `frontend` folders.
    - Add required API keys, database URI, and other secrets (see `.env.example`).

+### Email for portfolio / demo (recommended)

+For portfolio demos we recommend using Mailtrap to capture outgoing emails instead of sending real mails.
+This prevents accidental emails to real users and makes it easy for reviewers to inspect OTPs and reset links.

+- Quick guide:
+	1. Create a Mailtrap account and a Sandbox inbox.
+	2. Copy the SMTP credentials and paste them into `backend/.env` or into your host environment variables (see `backend/.env.example`).
+	3. Start the backend and run `node backend/sendTestEmail.js` to verify delivery to Mailtrap.
+	4. For step-by-step instructions see `backend/README-mailtrap.md`.

 ### Running the Application

 | Script | Location | Command | Description |